duncandam86/TrainSchedule/README.md

 * Several pre-existing train schedule was added by administrator

 * User can add trains and include the following information:
     * Train Name
     * Destination
     * First Train Time -- in military time
     * Frequency -- in minutes

+* Train schedule will be automatically update every 5 mins

+* Train information can be removed from the list

 * Users from many different machines must be able to view same train times.